 - Don’t use the hospital or painful treatments, such as a shot, as a threat to make your child behave.

 - It is usually possible for one parent or guardian to sleep overnight in your child’s room.
 It depends on the needs of your child, your needs as the parent or guardian and whether space is available.
-If it is not possible to sleep in your child’s room, you may be able to stay overnight in another area of the hospital.
 Your nurse can discuss guidelines to consider when deciding whether to room-in with your child.